Creating and editing elements

 Actions - Microsoft 365 and Teams

 Microsoft Teams process actions let you automate the creation of teams, channels, messages, and meetings in Microsoft Teams.
-The requirement for the use of actions is an existing connection in the "Integration" module.
+The prerequisite for using the actions is an existing connection in the "Integration" module.

 Create team/channel